Guest Blogger: Scott Merryman

 Meet the Author: Scott Merryman is completing his Masters in Social Psychology at Walden University.
 Scott specializes in coaching and counseling men in the Judicial System, helping them to explore their belief system and behaviors.
 You can contact Scott at firstname.lastname@example.org

-I hope today’s blog was helpful to you; if so, sign up to receive blogs when posted on Tuesdays and Thursdays.
-Unbreakablebond.org/ is here to help you discover and develop authentic, healthy intimacy in all your relationships.
+If today’s blog was encouraging to you, take sure you sign up to receive blogs every Tuesday and Thursday.
+TransformingFamilies.org was created to enable you to discover and develop authentic, healthy intimacy in all your relationships.